UMR5152/TODO_LIST/SomeJobs.md

-My test is about to start and time is tight.
-I need to enter the test environment.You need to run with 2 steps:
+Hey, bro.
+Your test is about to start and time is tight.
+So you need to enter the test environment.
+Ummm...I remember...You need to run with 2 steps:

 1. change `C:/Users/worker/workbuddy/settings.json` to:
 ```